How can you live smarter?

-The seven week course is a unique journey that brings people together to learn from and support each other, learn new skills, make sustainable changes and help to create networks of like-minded locals.
+Living Smart is a seven-week course that brings people together to learn from and support each other, learn new skills, make sustainable changes and help to create networks of likeminded locals.

 Course topics include: living simply, waste, water, gardening for biodiversity, gardening for food, energy, healthy you, healthy home, transport and community.

-Watch this video for a taste of what to excpect from the Smart Living course:
+Watch this video for a taste of what to expect from a Living Smart course:

 How to get involved

 The Adelaide and Mount Lofty Ranges Natural Resources Management Board is funding a number of courses to be delivered in partnership with councils.
 Find out more about upcoming courses throughout South Australia here.